chesternaguit/GenericDataObject/README.md

 This aims to help developers create n-tier systems faster.<br/>
 Project includes starting classes for SharePoint and SQL.<br/>

+<h4>USE IT AS A HELPER</h4>
 <pre>
-//Use it as a helper:

 public class Person //your model
 {
-  //the generic data object will assume that the property names here also exist in your SharePoint List public int ID { get; set; }
+  //the generic data object will assume that
+  //the property names here also exist in your SharePoint List public int ID { get; set; }
   public string Title { get; set; }
   public string FirstName { get; set; }
   public string LastName { get; set; }
-  //make sure that the properties declared here matches the Internal Names in your SharePoint List public string Nick_x0020_Name { get; set; }
+  //also make sure that the properties declared here
+  //matches the Internal Names in your SharePoint List public string Nick_x0020_Name { get; set; }
 }